pattaj764/contract-nlp/README.md

 **Underlying contracts:** Public SEC EDGAR filings.
 The Atticus Project makes no representations or warranties regarding the license status of the underlying contracts.

-**Intended use:** Tools to aid legal professionals.
-Not a substitute for legal advice.
+**Intended use:** SHAFT is a decision support tool for legal professionals and researchers.
 Findings should be reviewed by qualified counsel before any action is taken.

 **Not permitted:** Use of this tool as the sole input for contract drafting, contract management, dispute resolution, or the provision of legal advice.